 While you can enjoy the carols as background music, you could also engage in holiday karaoke by streaming lyric videos on YouTube with a program like Watch2Gether.
 You could also turn the songs into games by playing a holiday version of “Name That Tune,” or stopping the carol midway, and asking guests to sing the next line.

-We run fully hosted virtual holiday parties via our sister company, TeamBuilding.
+We run fully hosted virtual holiday parties via our sister company, Virtual Holiday Party.
 It’s a 90 minute event hosted over Zoom or other virtual platforms, and includes fun holiday and Christmas themed games and activities.

 The event includes: